River Forks Park: Great Camping Destination on Lake Lanier

 All campsites are $24-30 per night.
 Yes, you read that correctly… only $24-30 per night!

-There are a few options for something larger, but you typically have to book pretty far in advance.
+If you have a larger rig like us, we strongly recommend reviewing the site dimensions carefully before booking.
+There are a few options where you should be able to fit, but you typically have to book pretty far in advance.

-No Sewer Connection
+No Sewer Hookups at Campsites

 Limits on Length of Stay